jonstewart/Sifter/README.md

 Sifter implements the Scalable Self-Organizing Map algorithm described by [Roussinov](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.42.2569).
 Rather than updating all weights in a cell vector after assigning a 'document' to it, the Scalable SOM algorithm uses binary term features and only updates cell weights coincident with a given document's non-zero features (using some moderately complicated algebra and somewhat more complex processes that is explained here).
 This effectively means that Sifter can handle thousands of features whereas a typical SOM (or other typical machine learning algorithms) can only handle a few hundred efficiently.
 This helps when attempting to confront the diversity of data on digital media.

-The amount of memory used by Sifter during the clustering process has a lower bound of `8 bytes * number of features * SOM height * SOM width`.
+The amount of memory used by Sifter during the clustering process has a lower bound of `memory used = 8 bytes * number of features * SOM height * SOM width`.

 To avoid storing all document term vectors in RAM, Sifter writes them out to a binary file and streams through it, in order, for each iteration.
 Because it uses an efficient serialization form and makes use of buffering, using the file does not represent a significant performance hit.

 The Scalable SOM algorithm is an iterative algorithm, and not inherently data parallel.
 This limits the benefit of multi-threading/multiprocessing.
 However, Sifter will parallelize some of its operations in a fine-grained manner.
 The larger the SOM dimensions, the more benefit will be seen from multi-threading.